sgharms/nyc-apartment-tips/README.md

    your guests, your spouse are going to be dealing with that reality.
 Fix or abort.
 2. Shower pressure: Forceful?
 Instant?
 Hot?
+3. What's the ventilation system in the bathroom?
+Vent?
+Window?
+4. Does the bathroom have heating elements?
+What are they?
+What's their condition?

 ### Kitchen